-Second, regional differences in the use of labor coercion, in turn, led to a divergence in social and political organization.
+Second, regional differences in the use of labor coercion, in turn, led to a divergence in socioeconomic and political organization.
 In areas where serfdom receded, the new freedoms granted to laborers encouraged the development of institutions for (limited) local self-government, produced greater employment outside of agriculture, and led to greater equality in landholding.
 In areas where serfdom was maintained or became more onerous, the development of institutions for local self-government was inhibited, the agricultural economy remained dominant, and high levels of inequality in landholding persisted over time.

 Finally, with the advent of mass electoral politics in the late 19th century, the societal conditions generated by the distinct legacies of labor coercion shaped the de facto autonomy of voters' electoral decisions.
-In the areas characterized by participatory institutions and relative equality, voters were inclined to reject the guidance of traditional elites, leading to strong support for more liberal parties and weak support for conservative parties.
-Contrariwise, in the areas characterized by less inclusive institutions and high inequality, voters were more inclined to defer to the directives of traditional elites, leading to strong support for conservative parties and weak support for more liberal parties.
+In the areas characterized by participatory institutions and relative equality, voters were inclined to reject the guidance of traditional elites, leading to weak support for conservative parties and stronger support for more liberal parties.
+Contrariwise, in the areas characterized by less inclusive institutions and high inequality, voters were more inclined to defer to the directives of traditional elites, leading to strong support for conservative parties and weaker support for more liberal parties.

 Our empirical findings are consistent with these expectations.
 Using district-level electoral data from the 1871 legislative elections of the German Empire, we find that geographical exposure to the Black Death is strongly and negatively related to the percentage of the vote won by the Conservative Party.
-Moreover, we find that areas least affected by the Black Death were those characterized by societal conditions in which the Conservative Party was likely to thrive.
+Moreover, we find that areas least affected by the Black Death were characterized by societal conditions in which the Conservative Party was likely to thrive.
 In particular, we find that landholding inequality in the late 19th century was significantly greater in areas with mild exposure to the Black Death than in areas where it had a profound impact.
+Both these outcomes are related to the comprehensive restructuring of political-economic equilibria that resulted from the Black Death.

 Additionally, we evaluate our claims about the proximate impact of the Black Death using outcomes from the pre-1517 (Protestant Reformation) period.
 We show that the intensity of Black Death exposure was positively associated with subsequent changes in political development.
 Specifically, we demonstrate that areas hit hard by the Black Death were more likely to experience the introduction of local participative elections from 1300 (pre-Black Death) to 1500 (post-Black Death) than areas that were not similarly affected.
-This give us confidence that the Black Death encouraged the development of distinctive regional political traditions that shaped political behavior in the long run.
+This gives us confidence that the Black Death encouraged the development of distinctive regional political traditions that shaped political behavior in the long run.